SaaS Compliance at a Glance

 SaaS Compliance Checklist

-Regularly assess and reduce excessive permissions to limit data exposure.
-Ensure access levels align with frameworks like SOC 2, HIPAA, ISO, and NIST.
+Regularly review and reduce excessive permissions to limit data exposure.
+Ensure access levels comply with frameworks like SOC 2, HIPAA, ISO, and NIST.

 Risky Integrations

-Identify and manage over-privileged, inactive, or unused third-party SaaS integrations that could introduce compliance risks.
+Identify and manage over-privileged or unused third-party SaaS integrations to reduce compliance risks.

 External Data Shares

-Monitor and secure inactive or potentially risky external shares to prevent unauthorized data exposure.
+Monitor and secure external data shares to prevent unauthorized exposure.

 Audit Readiness

-Maintain comprehensive activity logs across multiple SaaS applications to streamline audit processes and meet compliance review requirements.
+Keep comprehensive logs across SaaS applications to streamline audits and demonstrate adherence to SOC standards.

 Compliance Reporting

-Generate detailed reports to demonstrate compliance status for regulatory bodies, partners, and internal stakeholders.
+Generate detailed reports for regulatory bodies, partners, and internal stakeholders.

 SaaS Compliance FAQs